OctopusDeploy/blog/blog/2020-01/operators-with-kotlin/index.md

 * controller
 * domain or application-specific knowledge

-In practice, a *resource* means a Custom Resource Definition (CRD), a *controller* means an application integrated into the Kubernetes API, and the *application-specific knowledge* is the logic implemented in the *controller* to implement high level concepts (like a three-tier application) from standard Kubernetes resources.
+In practice, a *resource* means a Custom Resource Definition (CRD), a *controller* means an application integrated into and responding to the Kubernetes API, and the *application-specific knowledge* is the logic implemented in the *controller* to implement high level concepts from standard Kubernetes resources.

 To understand the operator pattern, let's look at a simple example written in Kotlin.
-This operator will enrich the Kubernetes cluster with the concept of a web server with a `WebServer` CRD and a controller that builds pods with a image known to provide an sample web server.
+This operator will extend the Kubernetes cluster with the concept of a web server with a `WebServer` CRD and a controller that builds pods with a image known to provide an sample web server.

-The CRD meets the *resource* requirement, the code we'll write interacting with the Kubernetes API meets the *controller* requirement, and the knowledge that a particular Docker image can be used to implement a sample web server is the *application-specific knowledge*.
+The CRD meets the *resource* requirement, the code we'll write interacting with the Kubernetes API meets the *controller* requirement, and the knowledge that a particular Docker image is used to implement a sample web server is the *application-specific knowledge*.

 ## The pom.xml file